Games Genie

 How We Ranked These Games

-We evaluate permanently free Steam releases that deliver polished solo play.
+We evaluate permanently free releases that deliver polished solo play.
 The table shows our criteria and why each factor shapes placement in the list.

 Criterion